 When buying your cheese, think about the shape you’re buying and whether you plan to cut it.
 The softer cheeses are easy for guests to cut and spread with a spreader, so I usually leave those intact, but I like to cut up the semi-firm and hard cheeses so people don’t struggle with that on the cheese board.
 When I cut cheeses I try and get the cut really even so you can stack them all next to each other on the plate and it looks nice.

 When you’re buying a cheese, think about how it’s going to best cut.
 If it’s a wedge, like Manchego typically is, then it will need to be cut into triangle slices.
 If it comes in a block (rectangle shape) buy the most even-looking block you can, and then even I trim that down into a perfectly even block at home so I’m starting with something square on all sides, therefore yielding the best-shaped slices or cubes.

 After the cheese, think about the accoutrements.
 Jams, compotes, mustards, and honeys are great to have on the board to enhance the cheese.
 Here are a few links for some of my favorites that you can easily order from Amazon:

 A note on the honeycomb—it’s beautiful to look at but it’s hard to spread.
 I make a pool of regular honey first, and then open the honeycomb and put in just enough crumbled honeycomb pieces to add that nice texture.

-Fruit & Meats
+The Fruit & Meats

 I place the meats on right after the cheese as they are typically the item with a large mass on the plate.
 The proscuitto I either cut into half slices and bunch up and drop kind of casually on the plate, or I roll each slice up for a more polished look.
-For the salamis, it can be nice to alternate those with slices of cheese in between for some great texture.
+For the salami, it can be nice to alternate those with slices of cheese in between for some great texture.

 - Dishes for Nuts